Regentropfen-hit/TLC-Calib/README.md

 It accompanies the IEEE TIM paper:

 > **Robust Multi-View Extrinsic Calibration with Limited Co-observations via Sparse Graph Reprojection and Target-Driven Loop Closure**
-> <Guanhua Chen, Fengdong Chen, Guodong Liu, Yueyue Han and Kejun Li>, IEEE Transactions on Instrumentation and Measurement, <2026>.
+> Guanhua Chen, Fengdong Chen, Guodong Liu, Yueyue Han and Kejun Li, IEEE Transactions on Instrumentation and Measurement, 2026.
 > (Early Access / DOI: <to be added>)

 ---